ttscoff/bunch/bunch-files/logic.md

 ## Conditions

-Variable names in conditions can be "bare," writing just the variable name (with no spaces).
+Variable names in conditions can be "bare," writing just the variable name.
 You can optionally use a `$`, e.g. `$variable` for clarity.
 If a variable matching the key isn't defined, it will return false and not run the block.
+If your variable name contains spaces, you must either write it without spaces (`first name` -> `firstname`) or use curly brackets (`${first name}`).

 All conditions can be negated using "not" or `! condition`.
 Negatives can only be invoked once, e.g. `weekday not !Friday` will be interpreted as `weekday is not Friday`.